‘The Bachelor’ 2017 Spoilers: Does Corrine Go Home In Week 6?

 “How can my relationship get to another level when all Nick is experiencing is me being competitive at a volleyball game?”
 Vanessa says through tears.
 “I’m just fed up with it.
 I’m fed up with having to compete for time.
 I’m fed up with having to get his attention, and the fact that I have to go through these next few weeks having to deal with all the competition and all the gossip and all the talk, it’s so annoying.
 I’ve been so patient.”

 Meanwhile, rumors are flying that Nick Viall may not have even chosen the winner of The Bachelor Season 21 himself.
-Speculation is flying that Nick had the show’s producers help him choose which of the women received roses, and which ones he sent home each week.
+Speculation is flying that Nick had the show’s producers help him choose which of the women received roses and which ones he sent home each week.

 What are your thoughts on The Bachelor 2017 spoilers?
 Are you surprised by Nick Viall’s choices for Season 21?

-[Featured image by ABC Network]
+[Featured Image by ABC Network]